 - It is the first step toward a modular and extensible web based on XML.

 - It provides the bridge for web designers to enter the web of the future, while still being able to maintain compatibility with today's HTML 4 browsers.

-- Comply with accessibility laws and guidelines without sacrificing beauty,
+- Comply with accessibility laws and guidelines without sacrificing beauty, performance, or sophistication.

 - Redesign in hours instead of days or weeks, reducing costs.